vokouns/usa-aqi-map/README.md

 Our group focused on researching air quality across the United States.
 We found databases via the EPA and leveraged their Air Quality System (AQS)
 API to get Air Quality Index (AQI) data by county and state in order to produce our maps and charts.
 The EPS provides data for multiple years, but we focused on 2024 data since we had over 1,000 data sets to work with.
 The AQI data includes information on healthy days, unhealthy days, hazardous days, max AQI, media AQI, and more.
+The data was collected up through August 20th, 2024.
 This data can help users determine the air quality across the United States and the number of days with unhealthy air.

 In order to use the CSV data we downloaded, we first had to convert the state and county locations in the file into longitude and latitude.